 - Introduce yourself.
 Say hello whenever you can, via email, social media, Microsoft Teams, or indeed in person.
 You never know, saying 'hello' to someone could change the trajectory of your career. - Build a good profile on LinkedIn.
 Increasingly, your online presence matters and can shape your professional opportunities.
 A good way of identifying how you might improve your profile is by understanding your Social Selling Index. - Be open about your situation.
 If you have caring responsibilities, or a disability, this will no doubt have been discussed with your employers or chambers.
-But this should never prove a barrier to your development.
-Although you don't have to, you're encouraged to disclose any childcare arrangements.
-If people know your situation, chances are they can take it into account if any opportunities come up in the future. - Come in to 'the office' when you can.
+But this should never prove a barrier to your development; if people know your situation, chances are they can take it into account if any opportunities come up in the future. - Come in to 'the office' when you can.
 Being seen in chambers and the workplace is a great way of getting your face known and provides opportunities for you to meet people face to face.